-On behalf of the Housing Services team I am pleased to welcome you to your new home for the 2021-2022 academic year.
-During your stay with us, you will have opportunities to make life-long friendships, get involved in residence and college life, and discover yourself through your academic and non-academic pursuits.
+On behalf of the Trent Student Housing team I am pleased to welcome you to your new home for the 2022-2023 academic year.
+During your stay with us, you will have opportunities to make life-long friendships, get involved in residence and college life, and discover yourself through your academic and non-academic pursuits...

-This Guidebook is designed to assist you in getting to know your community, and within you will find valuable information about your college, safety procedures, policies, and contact information that will help guide you throughout the year.
+This Guidebook is designed to assist you in getting to know your community, and within you will find valuable information about your college, safety procedures, and policies that will help guide you throughout the year.

 Living in residence means being part of the incredible Trent community.
 You are joining a diverse community of people with similarities, differences, preferences, needs and beliefs.
 Part of the journey will be about becoming an integral member of our community, where you have influence on, and ownership of, its development.
-Housing